 It is important that all members of our school community know and understand the school's expectations in relation to behaviour.
 These expectations may differ depending upon the setting, for example in the classroom or in the playground.
-All expectations will be underpinned by the fundamental assumption that members of the school community will be treated with courtesy, respect and understanding.
+All expectations will be underpinned by the fundamental value that all members of the school community are be treated with courtesy, respect and understanding.